GiovanniCardamone/express-automatic-routes/docs/README.md

-# fastify-autoroutes
+# express-automatic-routes

-fastify-autoroutes is an innovative way to declare routes in your fastify app.
+express-automatic-routes is an innovative way to declare routes in your express app.

-Just specify a directory for routes and fastify-autoroutes will care of import any routes in a same way is defined in your filesystem structures.
+Just specify a directory for routes and express-automatic-routes will care of import any routes in a same way is defined in your filesystem structures.

 ## Getting started